Menu

 What is the school professional meant to do with this knowledge?

-The single most critical factor in how children cope with exposure to domestic violence is the presence of at least one loving and supportive adult in their life.
+The single most critical factor in how children cope with exposure to domestic violence is the presence of at least one loving and supportive adult in their lives.
 Children without any support, who are isolated or lack nurturing adults in their lives, are more negatively affected by their exposure to domestic abuse.
-By knowing that the child has had this experience the school is in a better position to be supportive and understanding of the child’s needs and possible behaviours.
-The Head teacher or DSL will share this information on a need to know basis e.g. the form teacher.
+Knowing that the child has had this experience puts the school in a better position to be supportive and understanding of the child’s needs and possible behaviours.

-If you have any questions, please do not hesitate to contact the Designated Safeguarding Lead Cath Whittingham or the safeguarding liaison officer Jo Squiers.
+If you have any questions, please do not hesitate to contact the Designated Safeguarding Lead, Cath Whittingham or the safeguarding liaison officer, Jo Squiers.

 Top